thisisnicollo/Wallpaper/README.md

 [⏬💗Wallpaper Vorschau](#wallpaper)

-# 🖼️ December 2024 Wallpaper
+# 🖼️ January 2025 Wallpaper

 🇺🇸
-December brings a magical winter wonderland full of festive magic and frosty elegance. ⛄🧣❄️ The selected wallpapers will whisk you away to snowy landscapes, sparkling seas of lights and cozy Christmas moods. 🌟✨
+January is the start of a new chapter - a time for new beginnings and clear goals. 🌟🍵 The new wallpapers bring the warmth of Hogwarts and the cozy atmosphere of winter straight to your desktop. 🏰✨

-Choose your favorite wallpaper and let the winter festive atmosphere fill your screen! 🎅🏼🌌🎁
+Be inspired by the magical images and start the year with focus and calm.
+Choose your favourite wallpaper and set your goals with style and magic! 🖥️📱

 <br>
 <p align="left">